Everything you need to know about scaling up

 Scaling up, or how to increase social/environmental impact

-When considering scaling up, it is crucial to take the time to revisit the origins of your organisation to reflect on the “Why”: that is, the problem you sought to address with this innovation, or in other words, the global change you hoped to achieve through this solution.
-Everything starts from there: an identified problem that you wish to address, with the goal of seeing that problem alleviated or even eradicated one day.
+When considering scaling up, it is crucial to revisit the origins of your organisation.
+Ask yourself “Why”: what problem did you want to solve with this innovation?
+In other words, what global change did you hope to achieve?
+Everything starts from there: an identified problem you want to address, with the goal of seeing it alleviated or even eradicated one day.

 Understanding scaling up